🔄

 Call us on 01202 985368 or book online.

-If a 10% limescale reduction isn’t enough, reverse osmosis systems offer the highest level of filtration available for homes.
+Reverse osmosis systems offer the highest level of filtration available for homes.
 Installed under the sink with a separate tap, they remove more contaminants and minerals than standard filters.

 Living and working in Poole, we see the effects of hard water every day — and we see our customers dealing with it too.
 Once you’ve improved your drinking water, the next place most people notice hard water is on their skin and hair.
 Dry skin, dull hair and limescale build-up around showers are all common in our area.